Eric Reiss: Early life and education

 Born in San Antonio, Texas in 1954, his family relocated to St. Louis prior to his first birthday when his father accepted a position at Washington University School of Medicine.
 Reiss is the son of two prominent physicians who played pivotal roles in bringing about the nuclear test-ban treaty of 1963 (see Linus Pauling "Activism").
 His Viennese-born father, Eric Reiss, M.D., performed early and groundbreaking research on parathyroid hormone (PTH).
-His mother, Louise Zibold Reiss, M.D., as Director of the Baby Tooth Survey, was involved in mapping levels of radioactive Strontium-90 in the U.S. food chain secondary to nuclear fallout.
+His mother, Louise Zibold Reiss, M.D., was the director of the Baby Tooth Survey, which collected baby teeth to demonstrate that radioactive Strontium-90, traceable to fallout from above-ground nuclear explosions, had entered the U.S. food chain.
 His family moved to the Chicago suburb of Highland Park in 1964.
 He was active in theatre and the performing arts while at Highland Park High School from 1968–1972.
 During this time, Reiss started restoring player pianos and jukeboxes.
 He formed his first company, Reiss Player Piano Service, at age 16.

 Reiss returned to St. Louis to study at Washington University in St. Louis in 1972.
 A ragtime pianist, Reiss was Musical Director on the Goldenrod Showboat on the Mississippi River levee during much of 1975, where he also participated in the National Ragtime Festival along with Trebor Tichenor, Dave Jason, Terry Waldo, and the Black Eagle Jazz Band.
 In 1976, he received his BA degree, having studied Performing Arts and Political Science.